awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### Source cluster \[DB cluster ARN\] already has a read replica in this region<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.3"></a>

-You can only have one cross\-region DB cluster that is a Read Replica for each source DB cluster in any AWS Region\.
-To create a new cross\-region DB cluster that is a Read Replica in a particular AWS Region, you must delete the existing one\.
+You can only have one cross\-Region DB cluster that is a read replica for each source DB cluster in any AWS Region\.
+To create a new cross\-Region DB cluster that is a read replica in a particular AWS Region, you must delete the existing one\.

 ### DB cluster \[DB cluster ARN\] requires a database engine upgrade for cross\-region replication support<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.4"></a>

-To resolve this issue, upgrade the database engine version for all of the instances in the source DB cluster to the most recent database engine version, and then try creating a cross\-region Read Replica DB again\.
+To resolve this issue, upgrade the database engine version for all of the instances in the source DB cluster to the most recent database engine version, and then try creating a cross\-Region read replica DB again\.